-I'm a professor and head of the Department of Information Science, College of Computing and Informatics at Drexel University in Philadelphia.
+I'm a professor and head of the Department of Information Science, College of Computing and Informatics, at Drexel University in Philadelphia.

 Research areas: Human-Computer Interaction and User Experience (HCI/UX), Computer-Supported Cooperative Work (CSCW), Social Computing, Privacy, Education

-In this NSF CAREER award-funded project, my student collaborators and I are examining how people share and create information and judge its value and creibility in a variety of contexts.
+In this NSF CAREER award-funded project (2013-2018), my student collaborators and I studied how people share and create information and judge its value and creibility in a variety of contexts.

-In this NSF-supported design-based research project, our team is investigating the impact of beginning web development experiences on learners' understandings of Web technologies, infrastructure, and computational concepts.
+In this NSF-supported design-based research project (2011-2012; 2013-2018), our team investigated the impact of beginning web development experiences on learners' understandings of Web technologies, infrastructure, and computational concepts.

 past teammembers: Susan Wiedenbeck (Co-PI), Swathi Jagannath (masters student), Ankur Saxena, Sukrit Chhabra, and Brian Lee (undergraduate researchers)

-In this IMLS-funded project we investigated the social search habits of high school students, with emphasis on how youth interact on social network sites to ask and answer questions of their peers and others.
+From 2011-2014, this IMLS-funded project team investigated the social search habits of high school students, with emphasis on how youth interact on social network sites to ask and answer questions of their peers and others.

 past teammembers: Robin Naughton (graduated PhD Student), Michael Dickard (PhD student)